-Reunification represented a concerted effort to bring under local control the city's fragmented, two-district education system, and aimed to restore cohesion, and at least some community engagement in school affairs.
-The reunification of New Orleans Public Schools was heavily influenced by power dynamics at various levels within the educational system.
-The shifting landscape created an opportunity for powerful actors, including government officials and education reformers, to assert their influence and shape the trajectory of reunification.
+Reunification represented a concerted effort to bring under local control the city's fragmented, two-district education system, and aimed to improve cohesion and community engagement in school affairs.
+The reunification of New Orleans public schools was heavily influenced by power dynamics at various levels within the educational system.
+The shifting landscape created an opportunity for state and local regime members, including government officials and education reformers, to assert their influence and shape the trajectory of reunification.
 Decisions regarding governance structures, resource allocation, and community engagement were intertwined with political interests and competing visions when it came to the education of students in the city.
-Urban regime theory (URT) provides context for understanding how the education reformers leveraged their political power and influence during the reunification process.
-This context is critical for understanding the motivations, tensions, and complexities that shaped the educational landscape in New Orleans before, during, and after reunification.
+Urban regime theory (URT) provides a framework for understanding how the education reformers leveraged their political power and influence during the reunification process.
+This framework is critical for understanding the motivations, tensions, and complexities that shaped the educational landscape in New Orleans before, during, and after reunification.
 URT also highlights the various interest groups, political actors, and stakeholders that either had authority or a supporting interest in the direction of the district.
-Furthermore, while not central in the findings, URT can provide insight on the intersection of race and urban governance when it comes to stake takeover and school reform (Morel, 2018).
+Furthermore, URT can provide insight on the intersection of race and urban governance when it comes to stake takeover and school reform (Morel, 2018).
+In particular, our findings speak to the importance of state actors exerting influence over urban regimes, even after their official role in a state takeover has ended.